EthanPerello/npc-forge/docs/how-to-use.md

 • **Messages not sending**: Check your monthly usage limits for the selected model
 • **Character responses inconsistent**: Try using higher-tier models for better consistency

+### Trait Management Issues

+• **Traits not appearing**: Check that traits meet length and format requirements
+• **Regeneration failed**: Try different prompts or check usage limits
+• **Filter issues**: Traits only appear in filters after characters with those traits are saved

 ### Filtering Issues

 • **Traits not appearing in filters**: Traits only appear after characters with those traits are saved